huynhlehoangduc/todo-app/README.md

 # TodoApp

 ## Todo App with ngrx.
+Project to help we to learn ngrx/store, unitest angular

 ### Requirement:
 The application will has a screen, Which split into 2 part: